laneside

 Place-name:Laneside

-Suggested Meaning:side of the slow moving stream
+Suggested Meaning:at the side of the slow moving stream

 Scots lane ‘slow moving stream’